 Books, DVDs, and CDs from our main collection circulate for 28 days.
 Materials can be renewed as long as no one else has placed a hold on the item.
-For renewal assistance please contact the library at ptstulsa.edu or 918-270-6437.
+We do not charge overdue fines.
+Electronic book circulation time periods vary.
+For renewal and other assistance please contact the library at ptslibrary@ptstulsa.edu or 918-270-6437.